We also give you an important warning

 Yes, you probably already know this.
 But it needs to be said.
 In case you didn’t know, formatting will erase all of the data on your SD card.
 So if you’re able and the data currently on the card matters, back it up somewhere.

-Also, double-check that you are in fact formatting the SD card and not another drive such as a USB thumb stick or external hard drive.
+Also, double-check that you are formatting the SD card and not another drive such as a USB thumb, stick, or external hard drive.
 Make sure you’ve selected the right drive letter!

 When to Format an SD Card

 Formatting a disk, which includes SD cards, rewrites the structure of the disk so that devices know how to store, retrieve and delete data.
 It’s a bit like building the library shelves before filling them with books.

 That’s quite a big job and also means all data on the disk is lost.
 So the first situation in which you’ll format an SD card is one where you don’t care about the data that’s on the card.
 Either because you’ve already backed it up, it’s become corrupted, or you don’t want it anymore.

 Data corruption on an SD card means that either the card or device has an issue.
 It can also happen as a result of a glitch or accident.
 Such as a loss of power while writing to the card.

 If the SD card is still physically fine, you can usually format it and keep using it.
 If the card is faulty, a format will usually fail.
 Making it a quick indicator of drive health.

 You’ll also want to format an SD card when you need to use it with a device that needs a different format from the one the card currently uses.
 There are various format types, each with its pros and cons.
 The main consideration is whether the device you’re going to use the SD card with can read that particular format or not.
 So next we’ll look at which format is best for an SD card.